Dandridge Sisters: Dorothy Dandridge

 Dorothy often went by the nickname Dot while in the Dandridge Sisters.
-After quitting the group, Dorothy became the most successful of the trio.
-She got minor roles in Hollywood films.
-She was the first African-American woman to receive a nomination for an Academy Award for Best Actress for the title role in Carmen Jones in 1954.
-Porgy and Bess (1959), in which Dorothy played Bess, was another large role for her, after which her career went downhill.
-Her second marriage to Jack Denison (after her first husband Harold Nicholas) ended poorly, and she developed an alcohol problem.
-On September 8, 1965, she was found dead in her apartment from an overdose of barbiturates.
-She had written her will four months earlier and given it to her manager.
+After breaking up the group in 1940, Dorothy became the most successful of the trio.
+She started in minor roles in Hollywood films and making popular soundies, but moved into an Academy Award nominated leading lady, becoming the first African-American woman to receive a nomination for an Best Actress for her title role in Carmen Jones in 1954.
+She starred as Bess in the lavish Porgy and Bess (1959), after which a variety of factors combined to send her career downhill.
+She first married Harold Nicholas, the elder of the Nicholas Brothers specialty dance act, bearing a handicapped daughter before their divorce.
+Her marriage to Jack Denison also ended poorly, and she developed an alcohol problem.
+On September 8, 1965, she was found dead in her apartment from an overdose of barbiturates, ruled accidental.

 Etta Jones

-Etta Jones, a native of Lake Charles, Louisiana, was born in 1919 (but often is confused with the other jazz singer Etta Jones born in 1928).
+Etta Jones, a native of Lake Charles, Louisiana, was born in 1919 (but often is confused with the more famous jazz singer Etta Jones born in 1928).
 She attended both of Dorothy Dandridge’s weddings.
 Little other information is known about her whereabouts after the splitting up of the Dandridge Sisters.
-It is known that she sang with the Jimmy Lunceford orchestra for some time, and her first husband, trumpeter Gerald Wilson was a member of the group.
+It is known that she sang with the Jimmy Lunceford orchestra for some time, and her first husband, trumpeter Gerald Wilson, was a member of the group.
 After retiring to raise a family, Etta later worked for the Los Angeles County Department of Parks and Recreation, teaching dance to young children in the parks and playgrounds.
 She died of heart failure in Los Angeles on June 29, 1997.

 Film

-The sisters performed in a few films, including:
+A list of known film performances of the Dandridge Sisters includes: